H. G. Wells Society

 up to support the ideas of Herbert George Wells (1866–1946).

 1930s group

-The first H. G. Wells Society was set up in 1934 to promote Wells' political ideas.
+The first H. G. Wells Society was set up in 1934 to promote Wells's political ideas.
 Its members included Gerald Heard, Olaf Stapledon, Sylvia Pankhurst, Eden Paul and Vera Brittain.
+Its first public meeting was held on 15 May 1934 at Caxton Hall with Pankhurst, Stapledon and Gerald Heard as speakers.
+By the end of 1934 Stapledon began to believe that the Society was not "going to be an effective force" and Wells himself was dismissive of it, expressing pleasure when it eventually disbanded.

 The group later changed its name to Cosmopolis, then the Open Conspiracy.
 In 1936, it merged with the Federation of Progressive Societies and Individuals.

 Later group

 The later H. G. Wells Society, founded in 1960, is an international association composed of people interested in the life, work and thought of Wells and encouraging a wider interest in his writings and ideas.
 The Society has published a comprehensive bibliography of Wells's published works, and has printed the following other publications, several of which were works by Wells which had previously been out of print for many years: